-It’s a great use for corn on the cob that’s a tiny bit past it’s prime.
+It’s a great, easy and flavourful side dish for any meat or fish.
+It can be cooked in the oven or if it’s too hot to turn on the oven, make it completely on the BBQ!
+It’s a great use for corn on the cob that’s a tiny bit past its prime.
 As we’ll be roasting it up, it’s fine to use corn that has dried out a bit.

 And last, but not least, it’s really, delicious.
 The corn, red and poblano peppers are roasted to sweet and lightly spicy perfection.
 On top, a scattering of quick pickled red onions, feta cheese and fresh cilantro add great colour and flavour.
 There’s also a lovely, tangy Crema, that you can drizzle on to take it up a notch even more.